 The Kefir grains, first brought to Moscow in late 1908 by Irina, were used, very successfully, as part-treatment for tuberculosis in lung sanatoriums.

-In 1973, the then Minister of The Food Industry in the former USSR, sent Irina (now 85) a letter expressing the nations grateful acknowledgment for her role in bringing Kefir to the Russian People.
+In 1973, the then Minister of The Food Industry in the former USSR sent Irina (now 85) a letter expressing the nations grateful acknowledgement for her role in bringing Kefir to the Russian People.

-Kefir going to truly a gift from God.
+Kefir is truly a gift from God.
 Scientists have tried for over a century to produce keeper grains from pure or mixed cultures normally found in the grains but to no avail.
-No successful reproduction of this health food has been reported to date.
+No successful reproduction of this healthy food has been reported to date.

 The magical powers of Kefir have yet to be replicated by science.